godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmTask5.md

 <img src={useBaseUrl("img/evmTask5-4.png")}  width="40%"/>

 > If you are testing the application on Ethereum Hardhat and you see an error: "Trying to send a raw transaction with an invalid chainId.
-The expected chainId is ..." go to Network settings in MetaMask for localhost:8545 and update the chain id.
+The expected chainId is ...", then you need to go to Network settings in MetaMask for localhost:8545 and update the chain id.

 ### 3. Change network in MetaMask to Godwoken

-To make this specific application working on Godwoken network you only have to change network in MetaMask to Godwoken.
+To make this specific application work on the Godwoken network, you only have to change the network in MetaMask to Godwoken.

-The application is using MetaMask provider so it should automatically change to deploy contract and send transactions on Godwoken network.
+The application is using MetaMask provider, so it should automatically change to deploy contract and send transactions on the Godwoken network.

 <img src={useBaseUrl("img/evmTask5-5.png")}  width="40%"/>